mirbyte/Text-List-Tools/README.md

 ### Open source projects utilized:
 https://github.com/tqdm/tqdm (progress bar)

 <sub>_Educational purposes only.
 Don't be a dick.
-I am not responsible for any damages caused directly or indirectly by my code._</sub>
+I take no responsibility for any damages caused directly or indirectly by my code._</sub>